Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to the over/under, the Royals and their foes are 6-4-0 in their previous 10 contests.

-- The Royals have covered the runline in the two of their previous 10 games that had a set runline.
+- The Royals have had a spread listed in two of their past 10 matchups and have covered every time.

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 65 games this year and have walked away with the win 19 times (29.2%) in those games.
+- The Royals have been victorious in 19, or 28.8%, of the 66 contests they have been chosen as underdogs in this season.

-- Kansas City has a record of 11-32 in games where sportsbooks have it as underdogs of at least +125 on the moneyline.
+- Kansas City has entered 60 games this season as the underdog by +105 or more and is 17-43 in those contests.

-- The Royals have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Royals have a 48.8% chance of coming away with a victory in the contest.

-- The Royals are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The Royals have an against the spread mark of 7-6-0 in 13 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!